jejelebos/Monero-Mining/README.md

 # Requirements

-Download XMRig: Download the Windows version of XMRig from https://xmrig.com/download.
-Extract the .zip file and place xmrig.exe in the bin/ folder.

 Create a Monero Wallet Address: If you don't have a Monero wallet, you can create one using services like MyMonero or Monero GUI Wallet.
 Save your wallet address; it will be needed to receive mining rewards.